hsiaoyi0504/awesome-cheminformatics/README.md

 ## See Also

-* [awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) Another list focuses on python stuff related to Chemistry.
+* [awesome-python-chemistry](https://github.com/lmmentel/awesome-python-chemistry) Another list focuses on Python stuff related to Chemistry.

 ## License